LogtalkDotOrg/logtalk3/manuals/sources/userman/messages.rst

 Note that message sending is only the same as calling an object's predicate if the object does not inherit (or import) predicate definitions from other objects (or categories).
-Otherwise, the predicate definition that will be executed may depend on the relationships of the object with other Logtalk entities.
+Otherwise, the predicate definition that will be executed may depend on the relations between the object and with its imported categories (if any) and its ancestor objects.
+See the :ref:`inheritance_inheritance` section for details.

+When a message corresponds to a meta-predicate, the meta-arguments will be called in the context of the object (or category) sending the message.

 .. _messages_operators: